Seagate/cloudfuse/WINDOWS.md

 ## Running in background mode (recommended)

 Cloudfuse runs in the background by default.
 It uses the WinFSP launcher to run the mount in the background.
-Cloudfuse will also automatically restart existing mounts on user login.

         cloudfuse.exe mount <mount path> --config-file=<config file>

+Cloudfuse can also automatically restart existing mounts on user login.
+To do so, pass the --enable-remount flag when mounting

+        cloudfuse.exe mount <mount path> --config-file=<config file> --enable-remount

 To unmount a specific instance, use the unmount command.
-This will also prevent this mount from persisting on restarts.

         cloudfuse.exe unmount <mount path>

+To unmount and also prevent this mount from persisting on restarts pass the --disable-remount flag.

+        cloudfuse.exe unmount <mount path> --disable-remount.

 Cloudfuse supports mounting any number of buckets.